AriAaltoGit/Weather-widgets/README.md

 # Angular weather widget
-The weather widget uses Angular 5 framework to compose a weather widget service.
+The weather widget uses Angular 5 framework to compose a weather widget service for five locations.
 The widget requests users current location and uses that location to fetch weather data from The darksky weather service.
+The rest of locations are fixed.
 Weather data is updated in minute interval.

 The widget layout is made with Bootstrap 4.

 This widget is tested with Firefox 58.
 There may be issues with ie related to weather update loop.